 Chasing is a subject that frequently appears in the Bible.
 Despite not being particularly religious, I frequently consult the Bible to understand its meaning.
 The only way to interpret the dream from a biblical standpoint is to review the scriptures, which is exactly what I did.
 Numerous verses in the Bible speak of chasing, and in life, we pursue various goals such as a job, money, relationships, a lover, and recognition.
 We are chasers in life.

 David described walking through the dark valley and being surrounded by enemies in Psalms 23:4 and 23:5.
 He had a reputation for writing about conflict.
 David said at the end of his passage that goodness would follow him for the rest of his life while he was pursuing his God and being pursued by God.

 The word "radaph" in Hebrew is used to describe the pursuit.
 It denotes stalking, pursuing, or stalking someone closely.
-It serves as a means of conveying the idea that chasing also involves making sure you are attempting to gain something through struggle, such as chasing a victory along the way.
+It serves as a means of conveying that chasing also involves ensuring you are attempting to gain something through struggle, such as chasing a victory along the way.
 We know that King Saul pursued David and God promised to pursue the wicked.
-Just because you had a dream about being pursued does not necessarily mean that you are, in fact, being sought after.
+Just because you had a dream about being pursued does not necessarily mean that you are being sought after.

 I'm being chased!